jlouis/etorrent/README.md

       commands.
    8. If you enabled the webui, you can try browsing to its location.
 By default the location is 'http://localhost:8080'.

+## Setting up a development environment

+When developing for etorrent, you might end up generating a new environment quite often.
+So ease the configuration, the build infrastructure support this.

+   * Create a file `rel/vars/etorrent-dev_vars.config` based upon the file `rel/vars.config`.
+   * run `make compile etorrent-dev`
+   * run `make console`

+Notice that we `-pa` add `../../apps/etorrent/ebin` so you can l(Mod) files from the shell directly into the running system after having recompiled them.

 ## ISSUES

 Either mail them to jesper.louis.andersen@gmail.com (We are